ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 bidirectional stream within the HTTP/3 connection.
-Note that since HTTP/3 does not define any semantics for server-initiated bidirectional streams, this document is a normative reference for the semantics of such streams for all HTTP/3 connections in which the `http3_transport_support` option is negotiated.
+Note that since HTTP/3 does not define any semantics for server-initiated bidirectional streams, this document is a normative reference for the semantics of such streams for all HTTP/3 connections in which the SETTINGS_ENABLE_WEBTRANSPORT option is negotiated.
 The format of those streams SHALL be the session ID, encoded as a variable-length integer, followed by the user-specified stream data ({{fig-bidi-server}}).